sushithbalu/practice-programs/README.txt

-This repository contains c or python programs that i am doing during programming practice.
+This repository contains c and python programs.